-I once had a boss who insisted I “hug it out” with a female co-worker after a professional difference of opinion.
+I once had a boss who insisted I “hug it out” with a female co-worker after a professional difference of opinion led to a heated exchange.
 Really?
+That’s your solution?
 Talk about the most awkward hug ever.
-But, I think he enjoyed it.
+In hindsight, I should have absolutely refused.
+I think he enjoyed it.

-I’m not alone.
 I’ve spoken with female counterparts who’ve shared similar stories.
 Are we women doing enough to establish ourselves and promote our professional abilities?
 Would it make a difference?
-It’s unbelievable to me that, in 2014, we are still dealing with this issue.
+It’s unfathomable to me that, in 2014, we are still dealing with this issue.
 I think about my young daughter and wonder if she will face the same challenges when she enters the workplace.
 Are we doing enough to help the next generation?